aarondiel/boxbot/README.md

       - ~/Public/offensive_memes.txt:/data/offensive_memes.txt
 ```

-- `build` is the directory you just cloned
 - `TOKEN` specifies the api token of your bot
 - you need to mount some files to the container, for it to function correctly:
 	- `/data/memes` a meme folder